Semiconductor Quantum Electronics

 Learning and Teaching Methods

-The module consists of a lecture.
+The module consists of a lecture series and exercise classes.

 Combined Power Point and blackboard presentation plus research publications.